Pvt. Charles G. Riedmiller

 After high school, he worked in a restaurant until he was inducted into the U.S. Army on January 30, 1941, at Fort Hayes, Ohio.
 He was sent to Fort Knox, Kentucky for basic training.
 It was at that time he was assigned to C Company of the 192nd Tank Battalion.
 It was during this training that he qualified as a truck driver.

-In late August 1941, the 192nd was sent to Camp Polk, Louisiana, to take part in maneuvers.
+In late August 1941, the 192nd was sent to Louisiana, to take part in maneuvers from September 1st through 30th.
 When the arrived there, they had no idea that they had already been selected for duty overseas.
-After the maneuvers, on the side of a hill, many of the men of the battalion expected to hear the news that they had completed their military duty, and that they were being sent home.
-Instead, they heard their time in the military had been extended from three to six years, and that they were being sent overseas.
+After the maneuvers, the battalion was ordered to Camp Polk, Louisiana instead of returning to Ft.
+Knox.
+On the side of a hill, instead of the expected news that they had completed their military duty, and that they were being sent home.
+What they heard was their time in the military had been extended from three to six years, and that they were being sent overseas.
 Many of the men returned home, got their affairs in order, and married.

 Around 12:45 in the afternoon, the tankers watched as planes approached the airfield from the north.
 At first the men believed the planes were American.
 It was only after bombs began exploding on the runways that they knew the planes were Japanese.
 Since they had no weapons to use against planes, they watched as the bombs destroyed the Army Air Corps.
 After the attack, they saw the destruction done by the Japanese planes.